 Harvesters was formed in 2001 in response to the tremendous needs of orphans in South Sudan.
 Hearing of the plight of these children, an ordinary woman from Wisconsin prayed a simple prayer, “Lord, what can I do?”
 The Lord’s response?
 “Sell all you have and give it to the poor.”
 Acting in faith, Lillian Klepp and her husband Dennis sold everything and moved to South Sudan to open Harvesters Orphanage and Christian School.

-Today, we care for 118 orphans and provide Primary education for 440 students on our Yei campus.
-From our humble beginnings with just two people, we’ve since grown to serve 173 orphans and more than 700 school children and thousands through our churches and hospital across two locations in South Sudan.
+Today, we care for 107 orphans and provide Primary education for 446 students on our Yei campus.
+From our humble beginnings with just two people, we’ve since grown to serve 167 orphans and more than 1,300 school children at our 3 primary schools, and thousands more through our churches, hospital and clinics across our three locations in South Sudan and Uganda.